 <!-- tmpl_var list_unsubscribe_link -->

-Dada Mail has an in-program policy of requiring the unsubscription link to be prsent in any mass mailing messages it sends out.
+Dada Mail has an in-program policy of requiring the unsubscription link to be prsent in all messages sent in a mass mailing for public mailing lists.
 This is to stop blatant abuse of the program, but we also do sincerely suggest this as a best practice when using the program.
 If an unsubscribe link is not found in your mailing list message, Dada Mail will simply add one to the top of the message.

 <!-- tmpl_var list_unsubscribe_link -->